KiandaBPM/docs/content/docs/platform/administration/subscription.md

 ## Mobile Settings

-Here you can customise how the Kianda workspace will appear as a mobile app.
+Here you can customise how the Kianda workspace will appear to users on mobile devices.
 You can choose your App name, App short name, Splash Screen Colour, and Theme Colour and upload a mobile size icon (note the icon size is 512 x 512 px).

 ![Mobile settings](/images/mobile-settings.jpg)

 On this page you can make the following changes:

-- **App name** - add/change a name for your app/workspace.
+- **App name** - add/change a name to set a custom app name for your app/workspace that reflects your business.
 A maximum of 45 characters is recommended.

-- **App short name** - add/change a  short name for your app/workspace.
+- **App short name** - add/change a shortened name for your app/workspace, for user in areas without space for longer text strings.
 A maximum of 12 characters is recommended.

 - **Splash Screen Color** - to set the introductory screen colour that appears while your application loads (splash screen), you can either click on the colour itself and select a colour in the main view, or using the slider, or type in an RGB, HSL or HEX value in the fields above, or click in the box beside it to add in a HEX value for a colour, for example #037dd3.